 Although the Cross-Country Quilters share a common creative goal, as the year goes by their bonds are tested by the demands of daily life.
 But despite differences in age, race, and background, the friends' love for quilting and affection for one another unite them in a patchwork of caring and acceptance.
 The quilt they make reminds them of an everlasting truth—friends may be separated by great distance, yet the strength of their bond can transcend any obstacle.

-- Are all the women in the novel equally courageous?
+Are all the women in the novel equally courageous?
 Do you think Grace, with her strength and resolve to overcome her health issues, is the bravest?

 What unique obstacles do Julia, Donna, Grace, Megan, and Vinnie face at the beginning of the story?
 How does each woman tackle her problems?
 Discuss whether they have begun resolving their issues by the end of the book.